Mahoning County auditor says finances stable despite COVID-19, state funding issues

-MAHONING CO., Ohio (WKBN) – Mahoning County’s auditor says despite the COVID-19 pandemic and issues over funding from Columbus, the financial situation for local county government is fairly stable.
+MAHONING CO., Ohio (WYTV) – Mahoning County’s auditor says despite the COVID-19 pandemic and issues over funding from Columbus, the financial situation for local county government is fairly stable.

 Monday morning, county commissioners heard auditor Ralph Meacham’s financial state of the county.